mindset-dojo/mindset-dojo.github.io/_forms/tone.md

 ## Experience

-You have emotional awareness of the flow of the conversation, and the parties involved, which allows you to guide the conversation to a mutually beneficial [Thresholds](../threshold/).
+You have emotional awareness of the flow of the conversation, and the parties involved, which allows you to influence the conversation to mutually beneficial [Thresholds](../threshold/).

 ## Implementation